sugarlabs/sugar-docs/src/gtk3-porting-examples/InfoSlicer.md

     there I cannot move them up or down
     -   The same happens on the *Wiki* TreeView
     -   <http://bugs.sugarlabs.org/ticket/3768>
-    -   *TODO: This is not working because of the port to Gtk3.
+    -   *TODO: This is not working because of the port to GTK+ 3.
 TreePath object does not support indexing*
 -   Check boxes on “Home View” *Custom* TreeView don't show the tick after clicking (Is this related with the theme?)